gilbertohasnofb/auxjad/docs/examples/example-3-looping.rst

     >>> articulations = [articulation_selector() for _ in range(8)]

-With these lists of pitches, durations, dynamics, and articulations, we can now use ``auxjad.LeafDynMaker`` to create the individual abjad leaves for us.
+With these lists of pitches, durations, dynamics, and articulations, we can now use :class:`auxjad.LeafDynMaker` to create the individual abjad leaves for us.
 It's important to note that there is no time signature being imposed at this point, so LilyPond will fallback to a four by four when displaying the container below.
 This is not a problem since this will be used as the basic material for the looper, which will then automatically take care of time signatures.

     >>> leaf_dyn_maker = auxjad.LeafDynMaker()
     >>> notes = leaf_dyn_maker(pitches, durations, dynamics, articulations)